Do you have a corporate retreat coming up?

 Here is a list of things you need to know so you can reap the most benefits from your upcoming corporate retreat.

 1. Set Clear Goals

 What is the objective of your company’s retreat?
+You need to know your retreat goals before you pick a venue, hire guest presenters, or send invitations.
 Be prepared to analyze the experience and determine whether your goals were met.